syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

   --filename ./config/samples/kubecon_v1beta1_website.yaml
 ```

-Once this is applied, you can return to the `Run Shell` tab and have a look for your log output:
+Once this is applied, return to the `Run Shell` tab and have a look for your log output:

 ```
 INFO    Hello from your new website reconciler! ...